arruah/ensocoin/doc/miner.md

 Blocks larger than the excessive block size will be ignored until "accept depth" (see next section) blocks are  built upon them.
 This allows miners to discourage blocks that they feel are excessively large, but to ultimately accept them if it looks like the majority of the network is accepting this size.
 You can learn more about these parameters [here](https://medium.com/@peter_r/the-excessive-block-gate-how-a-bitcoin-unlimited-node-deals-with-large-blocks-22a4a5c322d4#.bhkz538kw), and a miner's opinion on how they should be set [here](https://medium.com/@ViaBTC/miner-guide-how-to-safely-hard-fork-to-bitcoin-unlimited-8ac1570dc1a8#.zdklfb67p).

-To change the largest block that REPLACE_1_PROJNAME_MD will generate, run:
+To change the largest block that Ensocoin will generate, run:
 ```sh
 bitcoin-cli setexcessiveblock blockSize acceptDepth
 ```